Estheroyinloye/Customer_Data/README.md

 The data revealed that the Basic subscriptions drive 50% of revenue and have strong engagement, with 70% of all subscriptions active.
 The East region is the top market for both revenue and subscriptions.
 However, Basic subscriptions also face the highest cancellations, indicating an area for improvement.
 Overall, retention is high, with opportunities to boost engagement in the Basic tier.

 ### Reccommendation
-The focus should be to implement strategies to reduce cancellations in the Basic subscription tier to maximize revenue from this high-engagement group
+The focus should be to implement strategies to reduce cancellations in the Basic subscription tier to maximize revenue from this high-engagement group.